 The role of the Product Owner is to ensure that the work the team (or teams) will do in the forthcoming iteration will be valuable to the business.
 This means their accountability is constant, not concentrated around the start and end of the project.
 Their focus is on the requirements they want in the next iteration and on ensuring that the work the team is completing in this iteration is able to deliver the business value required.
 This is true whether the ‘iteration’ is a sprint, a planning increment or the WIP on a Kanban board.

 For a Product Owner, all other ‘requirements’, such as the rest of the Product Backlog, are just options.
 Choices.
 They may be required in future iterations, but they may not.
 There could be a change that makes them obsolete or incorrect.
 This is one reason why the word ‘requirement’ is a poor choice in agile teams.
 You don’t know a ‘requirement’ will actually be ’required’ until it is prioritised into an iteration.
 Until then, it is merely one of many options available.

 Fundamentally, then, a Senior User treats the list of requirements as commitments; a Product Owner treats the list of backlog items as options.

-This is a huge shift in mindset, and not an easy one to make, especially if you don’t realise there is a difference.
-Unfortunately, this distinction isn’t well communicated, and many Product Owners embark on their new agile roles without realising that they have to perform it in a fundamentally different way.
+This is a huge shift in mindset and not an easy one to make, especially if you don’t realise there is a difference.
+Unfortunately, this distinction isn’t well communicated, and many Product Owners embark on their new agile roles without realising that they have to perform them in a fundamentally different way.